kaisersource/LOGistICS/README.md

 # Overview
 LOGistICS is a monitoring framework for investigating the security of industrial PLC systems.
-Diverse processing components and probes with different tasks are included in the architecture
+Diverse processing components and probes with different tasks are included in the architecture.
+The honeypot node logs S7 and Modbus traffic.

 ![alt text](https://github.com/kaisersource/LOGistICS/blob/main/Low%20Level%20Design/LLD%20Logistics%20ASIS.svg)